The Leaky Gut and Autoimmune Connection

 Leaky gut happens when the tight junctions that hold your intestinal wall together become loose.
 You can think of your gut lining as a drawbridge.
 Teeny tiny boats (micronutrients in food) that are meant to travel back and forth are able to go under the bridge without a problem.
 This is an important system that allows vital nutrients from the food you eat to be absorbed into your bloodstream.

-Certain aspects of our modern life, including toxic foods and stress, will cause that drawbridge to go up, allowing bigger boats that aren’t meant to travel through to cross over.
-Your gut wall is meant to protect you from these substances, but now microbes, toxins, proteins, and partially digested food particles are passing under the drawbridge and escaping into your bloodstream.
+Certain aspects of our modern life, including toxic foods and stress, will cause increased intestinal permeability in your gut.
+This allows that drawbridge to go up, and bigger boats that aren’t meant to travel through will cross over.
+Your gut wall is your first line of defense — it’s meant to protect you from these substances.
+Yet now microbes, toxins, proteins, and partially digested food particles are passing under the drawbridge and escaping into your bloodstream.

 Find out if you have a leaky gut with this free quiz!